avDec25/simple-restaurant-api/Readme.md

  ```bash
 docker-compose up
 ```
-Although, the application boots up in no time, this project gives a small wait after mysql-database is initialized and rust application boots up.
+Although, the application boots up in no time, this project gives keeps a small wait after mysql-database is initialized

 ---